 1.)
-We purchased an "Ooma Phone
+We purchased an "Ooma Phone"

 Ooma enables your home phone to work using your internet connection.
 It's a little box that your existing home phone plugs into and then connects via Ethernet cable to your router.
 You are then able to make and receive phone calls using your internet connection.
 This type of calling is called Voice Over Internet Protocol (VOIP or Voice Over IP).